rust-lang/edition-guide/src/editions/index.md

 languages update, but also means that each individual update is smaller.

 After a while, all of those tiny changes add up.
-It can be hard to look back and say "Wow, between Rust 1.10 and Rust 1.20, Rust has changed a lot!"
+It can be hard to look back and say *"Wow, between Rust 1.10 and Rust 1.20, Rust has changed a lot!"*
-Furhermore, since everything must be backwards compatible, we can't make certain tiny changes, like adding keywords.
+Furthermore, since everything must be backwards compatible, we can't make certain tiny changes, like adding keywords.
 Finally, various parts of the project, since they update at different paces, may feel like they "lag" in various ways.
 If a new language feature lands in Rust 1.15, and a new chapter of the book